IRI-UW-Bioinformatics/flu-ngs/README_MINION.md

 snakemake --snakefile workflow/filter-trim-qc.smk --cores all
 ```

-Both the combined file and the filtered file are saved in `trimmed`.
+Both the combined file and the filtered file are saved in `combined`.

 ## Minion Quality Control
 [Minion Quality Control] (https://github.com/roblanf/minion_qc) generates a range of diagnostic plots and data for quality control of sequencing data [sequencing_summary_*.txt]from Oxford Nanopore's MinION.
 It is run on [sequencing_summary_*.txt]